Shubhamai/Chest-X-Ray-Classification/README.md

 # About Dataset

-~ The datset contains three folder 1.Train 2.Test #.Validation and has two categories (Pneumonia/Normal).
+~ The datset contains three folder 1.Train 2.Test 3.Validation and has two categories (Pneumonia/Normal).
 There are total 5863 X-Ray Images.

 # About code

-~ The code is in the jupyter notebook and model is mode for keras library backend from tensorflow.
+~ The code is in the jupyter notebook and model is made for keras library backend from tensorflow.